-Register: Trainer's EDGE is offered at University of Scouting in February.
+Register: Our next Trainer's EDGE course will be on Saturday, July 19th at the Cockrell Scout Center.
 Additional courses can be found here.

 Participants must prepare a presentation (about five minute duration) before the course and bring the material, equipment, and/or props they need to deliver the presentation.
 They will be given an opportunity to practice this presentation in a small group setting and receive feedback.
 The topic of the presentation is at the discretion of the presenter, Scouting topics/skills are always good.
 Additionally participants will prepare a second presentation during the course, practice it with their small group and receive feedback.